SolidStateLEDLighting/indication_ws2812_5.2/README.md

 Colors may be of a single color or composed of a combination color.

-**Message Types**
+**Received Message Types**

 1) Task Notification is used to set the color output intensity.

-2) A command sent to a Queue is used to trigger the output code.
+2) A command sent to a Queue is used to trigger the output code and speed of the blinking.

+Typically, the user would set the intensity to an appropriate level for the hardware and then use commands to trigger output codes.
+The Queue depth is typically set to 3 and output codes can follow each other.

 ## Setting Output Intensity